LonelyVikingMichael/litestar-users/docs/usage/2-data-transfer-objects.md

 # Data transfer objects (DTOs)

-Starlite-Users provides base `pydantic` models which can be subclassed.
-This is necessary to properly type the built-in route handlers, and by extension the OpenAPI docs.
+Starlite-Users provides base `pydantic` models to be subclassed and registered on `StarliteUsersConfig`.
+This is necessary to properly type the built-in route handlers, and by extension the OpenAPI documentation.

 ## User DTOs